 Specifically, the Arduino IDE is now in-line with the newer AVR GCC.
 The compiler (GCC) for the microcontroller in the Arduino UNO R3 (AVR based microcontrollers) handles

-PROGMEM statements differently, you can see the errors in the image below.
+PROGMEM statements differently.
 The full Arduino release notes can be read here.

 For our users, this means you may need to update your code, depending on which version of Arduino you are using.
 We recommend moving to the latest version of Arduino and updating your code accordingly, follow the questions below for assistance.
 Of course, if you have any problems please contact us for help!